Hesperian Health Guides

 The signs of meningitis are severe headache and fever.
 The child may be sleepy and have fits or jerks.
 Sometimes there is vomiting and a rash.
 A child with meningitis may faint (quickly go unconscious).

-Get medical help fast — every minute counts.
-Take the child to the hospital!
+Every minute counts.
+Take the child to the hospital right away!

 To treat meningitis while taking the child to a hospital

 Inject one of the following combinations of medicines in the muscle or in the vein.
-Injections in the vein should be done only by a well-trained health worker.
-If a health worker is not available, it is best to inject the child in a muscle.
+Inject in the vein only if you have been well trained to do so.
+If not, inject into the muscle.

 HCWD Ch15 Page 204-3.png